polychromatic/website/docs/faqs.md

 ### When will the next version be released?

-Polychromatic 1.0.0 _(`dev-0.4.0` then `dev-1.0.0` during development)_ is going to
+Polychromatic v1.0.0 is going to be a major update worth waiting for.
-be a major update worth waiting for.
 Check out [the roadmap](/docs/roadmap/) to see what new and improved features you can expect.
 Daily builds will be reinstated once the "application profiles" replacement is added, so there is no loss of `stable` functionality.
 Although, you can always [check out the branch](https://github.com/polychromatic/polychromatic/branches) earlier.

 Since the software is developed during free time, progress can be slow at times.
 Rest assured, the software is definitely not dead, but `v0.3.12` is not expecting minor updates.

-v1.0.0 will be released "when it's ready", but as a rough estimate, let's say... **2020 Q2** or sooner.
+As a rough estimate, let's aim for a v1.0.0 beta release in **July or August 2020**.